Sommer-tidal/goose-personality/README.md

 If you encounter installation issues:

-1. Check the logs at `/tmp/goose_personality.log`
+1. Make sure you copied the Command field exactly as shown, including the `--initialize` at the end
-2. Ensure Python 3 is installed and accessible
+2. Check that the path in the Command field matches where you cloned the repository
-3. Verify the script has execute permissions
+3. Ensure Python 3 is installed and accessible
-4. Double-check the full path to the Python script in the Command field
+4. Verify the script has execute permissions
-5. Make sure there are no extra spaces in the Command field
+5. If it still doesn't work, check the logs at `/tmp/goose_personality.log`

 ## Development